jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 ### Comparing Kotlin with Java

-You can do pretty much the same thing with Java 8 with the streams and functional interfaces.
-The best examples I found the ones by [The Mighty Programmer](https://themightyprogrammer.dev/snippet/frequency-map-java).
+Starting from Java 8, you can do pretty much the same thing with streams and functional interfaces.
+The best examples I found are the ones by [The Mighty Programmer](https://themightyprogrammer.dev/snippet/frequency-map-java).
 This is what s/he has:

 ```java
 import java.util.stream.*;